 In 1971 and I had my first real paying job as a disc jockey in Odessa, Texas.
 Never mind that it was at an easy listening station, and I wanted to “rock and roll.”
 It was a job, and I was happy to have it.

 I had the 6 to midnight slot and was making all of $425.00 a month.
 That was great money in the early ’70s.

-One day the manager of KRIG Radio came to me with an offer that I just couldn’t refuse.
+One day, KRIG Radio’s manager came to me with an offer that I just couldn’t refuse.
 I could have the midnight to 6 a.m. shift if I also sold the advertising.
-I’d pay the station $150 a month (to pay for the electricity to keep the station on) and I could keep 100 % of what I sold.
+I’d pay the station $150 a month (to pay for the electricity to keep the station on), and I could keep 100 % of what I sold.
 It sounded great to me.
 In my early twenties, I didn’t know any better, so I took the challenge.

 It’s hard to imagine today, but there wasn’t a single station in West Texas at that time that was on the air overnight.
 Most station owners just wouldn’t make the investment in salary if they couldn’t sell the air time.